0MM-Network/0mm-containers/vault/references/blog-12-implement-unsealing-vault-key-shards-auto-unseal-transit-engine.md

 **Commencement:**

-In this blog, we’ll explore one of the fundamental security features of HashiCorp Vault: the unsealing process.
+In this blog, well explore one of the fundamental security features of HashiCorp Vault: the unsealing process.
 When Vault is initialized, it secures its data using a Master Key, which is stored in a protected, encrypted state.
 To ensure this key and the underlying data are safe, Vault begins in a sealed state, meaning that access to the data is restricted until the Vault is unsealed.

 Unsealing is essential to safeguarding sensitive information and controlling access, especially after a Vault restart or when it is brought online, as administrators must provide specific credentials to unlock the Vault.